-17.1 Legislated Consultation Process
+15.1 Legislated Consultation Process

-LOCAL GOVERNMENT (GENERAL) REGULATION 112, 2005 (1) A council that is considering whether or not land is an area of Aboriginal significance (within the meaning of clause 105 (a)) must give notice of that consideration to Aboriginal people traditionally associated with the area in which the land is situated.
-(2) That notice must be given by: (a) giving written notice to the following: (i) the Local Aboriginal Land Cou (iii) the Registrar appointed unde (v) the Director-General of the D (i) the Local Aboriginal Land Cou (iii) the Registrar appointed unde (b) placing an advertisement in a newspaper circulating across the State that is primarily concerned with issues of interest to Aboriginal people, and (c) placing a written notice on the land in a position where the notice is visible to any person on adjacent public land.
+(I) A council that is considering whether or not land is an area of Aboriginal significance (within the meaning of clause 105 (a)) must give notice of that consideration to Aboriginal people traditionally associated with the area in which the land is situated.
+2) That notice must be given by: (a) giving written notice to the following: (i) the Local Aboriginal Land Council for the area concerned (iii) the Registrar appointed under the AboriginalLand Rights Act 1983 (v) the Director-General of the Department of Environment and Conservation (i) the Local Aboriginal Land Council for the area concerned (iii) the Registrar appointed under the AboriginalLand Rights Act 1983 (b) placing an advertisement in a newspaper circulating across the State that is primarily concerned with issues of interest to Aboriginal people, and (c) placing a written notice on the land in a position where the notice is visible to any person on adjacent public land.
 (3) The notice: (a) must state that submissions may be made to the council, in relation to the council's consideration, by any Aboriginal person traditionally associated with the area in which the community land is situated, and (b) must specify a period of not less than 28 days after the date on which the notice is given during which submissions may be made to the council.
-Additional invitations sent: La Perouse Aboriginal Land Cour PO Box 365 MATRAVILLE NSW Kurrunalla Aboriginal Corporatio 15 Jannali Avenue Jannali NSW
+Additional invitations sent: La Perouse Aboriginal Land Council PO Box 365 MATRAVILLE NSW 2036 Kurrunalla Aboriginal Corporation 15 Jannali Avenue Jannali NSW 2226